grantj-re3/FlindersRedbox-rif2website/rifcs_notes/README_rifCoverageSpatial.md

   * click "Manually select a different area" in the left pane
   * select a rectangle in the map
   * the grey rectangle in the left pane will show the northlimit, southlimit, westlimit and eastlimit (no need to click left Export button)
+- Use Google Maps as described by "Get the coordinates of a place" at https://support.google.com/maps/answer/18539?hl=en

 Once your dataset is published in ReDBox and harvested into RDA, you should see a map with your point or rectangle shown on the corresponding page.